pivotal/docs-tap/cli-plugins/apps/debug-workload.hbs.md

 # Debug workloads

-This topic describes steps you can take to debug workloads.
+This topic tells you how to use the Tanzu Apps CLI to debug workloads.

+## <a id="check-build-logs"></a> Verify build logs

 ## <a id="check-build-logs"></a> Check build logs